davoodmood/react-bingo/README.md

 - BingoGrid: A default modern look with animations with CSS Grid layout. (default)
 - BingoTable: An alternative simplified edition with with Table tag.

 No extra front-end libraries are used.
 It's built to be fully responsive using vanilla CSS.
-Unique numbers are generated using dynamic programminc technique for memorization using recursive calls.
+Unique numbers are generated using dynamic programming technique for memorization using recursive calls.

 ## Live version
-Check the live version [here on Vercel](https://react-bingo-game-gncg5kr9w-davoodmood.vercel.app/).
+Check the live version [here on Vercel](https://react-bingo-game-two.vercel.app/).

 **The most important rules in this version:**